 Diabetes Mellitus is a metabolic disease in which the person has high blood glucose either due to insufficient insulin production or because the body’s cells do not respond properly to insulin.
-The diabetes are bifurcated into two types:
+Diabetes is bifurcated into three types:

-Type 2 diabetes:- It is a chronic condition which affects the way the body processes blood sugar
+It is a chronic condition that affects the way the body processes blood sugar.

 Statistics of diabetes prevailing Worldwide

-And when we talk about India, an estimated 31,705,000 diabetics exists in the millennium year which is expected to grow by over 100% to 79,441,000 by 2030.
-According to the International Diabetes Federation the estimates depict that diabetes prevalence has doubled and has grown by over 100% in the past 15 years.
-Certain cautions can help in preventing the diabetic patients increasing in number.
+And when we talk about India, an estimated 31,705,000 diabetics exist in the millennium year which is expected to grow by over 100% to 79,441,000 by 2030.
+According to the International Diabetes Federation, the estimates depict that diabetes prevalence has doubled and has grown by over 100% in the past 15 years.
+Certain cautions can help in preventing diabetic patients increasing in number.

 Why people with having Diabetes are more vulnerable to Diabetes Gum Disease?

-If diabetes is left untreated, then it can adversely affect mouth.
+If diabetes is left untreated, then it can adversely affect the mouth.

-There is also possibility of bleeding gums.
-Also one can experience delayed wound healing leading to infections inside mouth.
+There is a possibility of the creation of less saliva which causes the mouth to dry.
+Saliva protects teeth.
+There is also a possibility of bleeding gums.
+Also, one can experience delayed wound healing leading to infections inside the mouth.

 Symptoms of Diabetes Gum Disease and Diabetes Dental Problems.

 The most common dental problem that affects people with diabetes is Periodontal disease People suffering from diabetes are at a higher risk for diabetes gum diseases because of lack of blood sugar control.
 Serious diabetes gum diseases may aggravate the problem of diabetes.